-Tillage Radish® helps bring the good critters while helping keep bad guys at bay, all without the use of pesticides!
+Tillage Radish[®] helps bring the good critters while keeping bad guys at bay, all without the use of pesticides!

-Get this: earthworms love it!
-The deep Tillage Radish® taproot fractures and loosens your soil, creating micro pores.
+Get this: earthworms love it, nematodes hate it.
+How?
+The deep Tillage Radish taproot fractures and loosens your soil, creating micro pores.
 The result is water and oxygen effectively infiltrating the soil which works to increase organic matter and microbial activity.
-Tillage Radish® is a magnet to highly beneficial earthworms.